rekalogika/rekalogika-docs/docs/analytics/04-query/02-cube-result.md

 :::info

-The dimensions in the tuple are not in a particular order.
-The order of dimensions in the tuple does not matter.
+The dimensions in the coordinates are not in a particular order.
+The order of dimensions in the coordinates does not matter.

 :::